Jafestro/Inventory-Management-Sys/Documentation/Software Design.md

 - The system checks the credentials against the stored user data.

+**2. User Register**

+- The user registers with their username and password.

-**2. Token Generation**: On successful login, a token is generated.
+**3. Token Generation**: On successful login, a token is generated.

 - This token is used for secure access to user-specific data.

-**3. Token Validation**: For each subsequent request, the token is validated to ensure the user is authenticated.
+**4. Token Validation**: For each subsequent request, the token is validated to ensure the user is authenticated.

 - If the token is valid, the request is processed; otherwise, an authentication error is returned.